Babri Mosque attacked by Hindus in 1934, trespassed in 1949, razed in 1992: Muslims tell SC

 He then referred to the different stands of the deity and 'Akahara' with regard to the legality of the lawsuits and said that the court will have to 'interpret' concession made by the 'Akahara' in favour of the deity.

-'Ram Janm Bhoomi Nyas' is also a party and it said that it will construct a magnificant temple and now the question was whether 'Akhara' would get the same 'shebait' right, he said.
+'Ram Janm Bhoomi Nyas' is also a party and it said that it will construct a magnificent temple and now the question was whether 'Akhara' would get the same 'shebait' right, he said.
 Dhavan would resume arguments on Tuesday.

 The Allahabad High Court, in its judgment of 2010 on four civil lawsuits, had partitioned the 2.77-acre disputed land equally among the three parties - Sunni Waqf Board, Nirmohi Akhara and Ram Lalla.